habinax/gazeprocessionapp/readme.txt

 To setup the application:

-1. Download python: https://www.python.org/downloads/ (install pip while downloading, otherwise it has to be added later on manuually)
+1. Download python: https://www.python.org/downloads/ (install pip while downloading, otherwise it has to be added later on manually)
 2. Check if python and pip are installed by the following command: "py --version" und "py -m pip"
 3. Execute the setup.bat file in the directory of the application 3.1.
 If problems with virtualenv occur, run the command "py -m pip install virtualenv" and try executing the setup.bat file again